You probably wouldn’t imagine that, but there are many waterfalls in Sardinia.

 Cascata di San Valentino, Sadali

-The Cascata di San Valentino in Sadali is the only waterfall to flow through an urban area.
-In fact, it cascades in front of a church!
+The Cascata di San Valentino in Sadali is the only Sardinian waterfall to flow through an urban area.
+In fact, it cascades in front of a church.

 The town of Sadali dwells in the central region of Sardinia and is a positively picturesque village.
-The church of Saint Valentine (the saint who marries and protects lovers) is the only church in Sardinia dedicated to the renowned saint or romance.
+The church of Saint Valentine (the saint who marries and protects lovers) is the only church in Sardinia dedicated to the renowned saint or romance – and one of the prettiest churches on the island.

-According to local lore, a robber tried to carry off the statue of Saint Valentine, but he stopped in front of the waterfall to admire it and then was unable to budge the statue a centimeter more!
+According to local legend, a robber tried to carry off the statue of Saint Valentine, but he stopped in front of the waterfall to admire it and then was unable to budge the statue a centimeter more.
 It was like it was glued to the ground.
-The townspeople of Sadali have passionately guarded this statue ever since.
+People in Sadali have passionately guarded this statue ever since.

 You can visit this magical town and waterfall anytime throughout the year— but of course, visiting around Valentine’s Day makes the trip all the more special.